JustinLamMSFT/microsoft/microsoft-365/enterprise/microsoft-365-apps-for-enterprise-product.md

 .heading-bg-color-layout-container-uid53da{ background-color: !important; }

-**Additional requirements**
+### Additional requirements

 A touch-enabled device is required to use any multitouch functionality.
-However, all features and functionality are always available by using a keyboard, mouse, or other standard-or accessible-input device.
+However, all features and functionality are always available by using a keyboard, mouse, or other standard- or accessible-input device.
 Note that new touch features are optimized for use with Windows 8.1 or later.

 For the best experience, use the most current build of any supported operating system.
 Product functionality and feature availability may vary on older systems ([Search Lifecycle Policy](https://go.microsoft.com/fwlink/p/?linkid=2031894)).